 As an example, if you want to rename a column, instead of simply creating a changeset the renames the column and performing a single database upgrade, you instead follow a schedule of gradual updates as below:

 Database changeset that only adds a new column with the new name (and copies existing data from the old column).
+A trigger is also created that copies continuously data that is inserted in the old column to the new one.
 The application code is still writing/reading from the old column

-Application upgrade where the application code now writes to both columns but reads from the new column
+Application upgrade where the application code now writes to old column, but reads from new column

 Database upgrade that removes the old column